cherchub/Adventure-Works-Data-Analysis-Project/README.md

 # AdventureWorks Data Analysis Project

 Brief:
 This project is implemented as a learning initiative to practice PowerBI in creating a dashboard.
-The database used for this report is based on AdventureWorks, a global manufacturing company that produces cycling equipment and accessories.
+The database used for this report is based on AdventureWorks, a fictional global manufacturing company that produces cycling equipment and accessories.
-The goal is to track KPIs, compare regional performance, analye product level trends and identify high value customers.
+The goal is to track KPIs, compare regional performance, analyze product level trends and identify high value customers.

 Why PowerBI?
 Power BI provides interactive and visually appealing dashboards and reports to help you easily analyze and understand data.